dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Interfaces
-All variables in interface are always `public static final`, and can be called both from interface or from it's instance.
-Which is differ from `static` methods that can be called only from interface.
+All variables in interface are always `public static final`, and can be called both from interface or from its instance.
+Which is different from `static` methods that can be called only from interface.
 ```java
 public class App {
     public static void main(String[] args) {